 “I wish all fundamentalists would take special note that while these quite public, literally stupendous events are alleged to have taken place, not a single other contemporary source can be found to corroborate or confirm them — even though this was at a time and in a place where capable observers, recorders of remarkable happenings, historians, and others were in no way lacking.
 There is not a smidgeon of a trace of historicity to be found”.
 (Tom Harper, The Pagan Christ, p.
 149)

-The non-Christians historians fail to mention the resurrection prove that it was a HOAX.
+The non-Christian historians fail to mention the resurrection to prove that it was a HOAX.
 Surely, if the resurrection of Jesus occurred, the writer Philo Judaeus (50 C.E.) and others would have recorded it.

 The Gospels are unreliable because they were written very late; decades after the 12 apostles were martyred.
 Read the quotations below: